ankush56/Aks-project1-main1/readme.md

   name: mysecret
 type: Opaque
 data:
-  password: "somesecret"  #Use secret management
+  password: "somesecret"  #Use secret management in prod, also base64 encode
 ```

 ```